vansh2966/keyboard-bubble-/README.md

 <img width="2480" height="3508" alt="zine_page-0001" src="https://github.com/user-attachments/assets/ee454ce2-b436-4d41-b720-a4c2a6778e6c" />

+**Zine page is not AI, keyboard image is rendered, PCB image is SS, but i changed it color. i have eveything myself in canva. no AI**

 well story behind is that i was always wanted mechanical keyboards, that cool looking keyboards with crazy